lukaspalkovic/DCS_wiki/ESC-Config.md

   - connect 3pin JST cable from USB adapter Alink to connector on DroneCore.Power board marked as CONFIG.
   - start AMC_manager application and open corresponding COM port (according to manual below)
   - connect usb cable from host PC to USB_DEV connector on the .Pilot board (or use WIFI and skip this step)
-  - power on board (recommended to use battery or strong power supply as power source)
+  - power on board (use of battery or strong power supply as power source is recommended)
   - connect to nvidia jetson (ssh/serial terminal)
   - start esc_configuration app
   - follow the steps in esc_configuration app